Data-Independence-Network/trunk-core/docs/Why_Java.md

 Java is the most popular framework for writing server code, period.
-Also it's syntactically close to TypeScript which makes it a natural choice for DIN since [BD][https://github.com/beyond-decentralized] code is in TypeScript.
+Also it's syntactically close to TypeScript which makes it a natural choice for DIN since (Beyond Decentralized)[https://github.com/beyond-decentralized] code is in TypeScript.
 Even more importantly it's very familiar to the initial programmer for DIN.

 ## 2 - It can be CPU & RAM efficient